Table of Contents

 The Ports page shows an overview of all ports for the selected network device.

-To switch devices, use the dropdown box in the top-right corner.
+To switch devices, use the dropdown box in the upper-right corner.

-Using the Compare button in the menu bar, you can view the ports of two devices side by side for easier analysis.
+With the Compare button in the header bar, you can view the ports of two devices side by side for easier analysis.

 Flows

-The Flows page is similar to the Topology page but is specifically used to track multicast traffic in your network.
+The Flows page is similar to the Topology page but is specifically used to track multicast traffic in the network.

-Use the filter box on the left to find a multicast flow.
+Use the filter box on the left side of the page to find a multicast flow.

 You can filter by: